A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models: Selected models and evaluation strategy

-Table \ref{tab:models} summarizes the selected models and configurations.
-The NeuralGCM model is available at three horizontal resolutions: $0.8^\circ$, $1.4^\circ$, and $2.8^\circ$, whereas NeuralGCM-precip and NeuralGCM-evap are provided only at $2.8^\circ$ resolution.
-The original NeuralGCM also includes a stochastic configuration at $1.4^\circ$ resolution, in which random perturbations are introduced into the embedded physical parameterizations.
-We use the deterministic version which is available at $2.8^\circ$ resolution.
-In contrast, both NeuralGCM-precip and NeuralGCM-evap are inherently stochastic and do not have deterministic counterparts.
-To ensure consistency across NeuralGCM outputs, we therefore conduct our analysis using the three NeuralGCM variants with coarser $2.8^\circ$ resolution.
+Table~\ref{tab:models} summarizes the selected models and configurations.
+The original NeuralGCM includes a deterministic configuration available at $0.8^\circ$, $1.4^\circ$, and $2.8^\circ$ horizontal resolution, and a stochastic configuration at a $1.4^\circ$ resolution, in which random perturbations are introduced into the embedded physical parameterizations.
+NeuralGCM-precip and NeuralGCM-evap are inherently stochastic at a $2.8^\circ$ resolution, and do not have deterministic counterparts.
+In this study, we selected the three configurations of NeuralGCM based on their common $2.8^\circ$ resolution.